 Start nursing your baby on the other breast to begin letdown.

 The Haakaa pump will begin to collect milk from your breast without having to touch it.
 You just stick it on, nurse on the other side, and let it do it’s thing.

 However, if you do begin to lose section, simply readjust the pump and squeeze again.

 When you’re done, squeeze lightly on the pump to remove it from your breast.
-Transfer the milk to a separate container or, if your model came with one, pop on the companion bottle nipple and feed your baby straight from the Haakaa!
+Transfer the breast milk to a separate container or, if your model came with one, pop on the companion bottle nipple and feed your baby straight from the Haakaa!

 Wash the pump in warm, soapy water and dry before storing your milk supply away for next time.

 Does the Haakaa Help with Breast Milk Supply?

 There is no scientific evidence floating around there that proves that the Haakaa breast pump will increase milk supply, but the anecdotal evidence is promising.